 You can pay as much or as little for supplements as you want.

-A quick look at Amazon reveals that you could spend as little as $3 or more than $100 for a bottle of multivitamins!
+A quick look at Amazon reveals that you could spend as little as $3 or well over $100 for a bottle of multivitamins!

 First, skip the bottom-of-the-barrel products.

 We’re all for getting value for our money and we’re sure you are too.

 But with your health at stake, this is not the time to go for bargain brands.